pbaylis/pbaylis.github.io/index.markdown

 <a href="images/smiling_dbgranite.jpg"><img src="images/smiling_dbgranite.jpg" alt="headshot" height="300px" class="shadow" style="float:right; margin:10px 10px 10px 10px;" /></a>

 Environmental economist and applied econometrician, mainly focused on climate change and energy economics.

 Postdoctoral fellow at the [Stanford Center on Food Security and the Environment](http://fse.fsi.stanford.edu/).
 Former Ph.D. student in [Agricultural and Resource Economics at UC-Berkeley](http://areweb.berkeley.edu).
 Future Assistant Professor at the [Vancouver School of Economics](http://economics.ubc.ca/) at the University of British Columbia starting in 2017.

 E-mail: <a href="mailto:baylis@stanford.edu">baylis@stanford.edu</a> <br>
-Phone: (507) 581-1807